 Large buckets are less attractive than white PVC pipe, but they are a simple and inexpensive solution.

 Some craft show vendors simply fill large buckets with sand or water and suspend those buckets from the corners of their craft tents or secure them to the base of the tent legs.

 If you are filling buckets with water, you'll need 5 gallons of water for 40 pounds of weight.
 If you are filling buckets with sand, you'll need about 3.2 gallons of sand to create a 40 pound weight.

 One benefit of filling large buckets with water or sand is that, if you know you will have access to water or sand at the show, you can fill them up at the location and avoid carrying a lot of extra weight.
-However, you will not have access to water or sand at every show, and filling your weight buckets at the show will add one more step to your set up process.
+However, you will not have access to water or sand at every show.
+Also, filling your weight buckets at the show will add one more step to your set up process.

-A few craft artists like to bring along a few large buckets to use as additional back up weights on particularly windy days.
-They may use store bought weights, or another homemade system as their primary tent weights, and they simply add water or sand filled buckets to the system on days when they feel they need a little extra weight.
+A few craft artists like to bring along a few large buckets to use as additional backup weights on particularly windy days.
+They may use store bought weights, or another homemade system as their primary tent weights, and they simply add water or sand-filled buckets to the system on days when they feel they need a little extra weight.

 Because this type of canopy weight is not very attractive, you will probably want to find a way to cover them up.
 A simple solution is to hang curtains from each corner of your craft tent, and tie off the curtains so that the buckets are hidden within the folds of the curtains.
-You can use this solution to hide any suspended tent weights, but because the bucket tent weights are particularly unattractive, I'd strongly suggest finding a way to hide the buckets.